Area-53-Robotics/53D-High-Stakes-Notebook/entries/clamp-2/build.typ

     - x2 3x1x1 C-Channel
     - Zipties
     - Rubber stopper
-    - The remaining materials can be found in the toolbox ], grid.cell(colspan: 2)[
+    - The rest of the materials can be found in the toolbox.
+  ],
+  grid.cell(colspan: 2)[
     === Assembly
     - Created a new screw joint as a pivot for the new clamp
       - We added crowns to the end of the clamps C-channel walls to reduce the vibration of the screw.
     - Added the x2 3x1x1 C-channels to the bracing of the drivetrain.
       - This is the fulcrum of the clamp, as well as where the screw joint will be.
     - Placed a rubber stopper at the outer end of the C-channel arm.
     - Added and modified placements of bearing blocks to be used for extra grip.
   ],